ohmyshake/programming-tutorial/book/hpc/python/Multiple_Threading.md

 :::{admonition} Difference between `urllib` and `requests` package in python
+- `urllib3` is the most commonly used network service package in python.
 - `requests` uses `urllib3` under the hood and make it even simpler to make requests and retrieve. data. `requests` internally uses `urllib3`, but it aims for an easier-to-use API.
 -
 :::